radatta/radatta/README.md

 ## Hi there 👋

-My name is 0x6F72656F73 or oreos.
+My name is 0x6F72656F73.
 I'm currently working on random ideas that I think of.

 You can reach me on discord at 0x6F72656F73#8221.